 Expanding Opportunities and Mitigating Threats

-The United States depends on the ocean and the Great Lakes for food, national security, energy resources, transportation, recreation, and myriad other critical needs.
-More than half of the United States population lives in coastal watershed counties that generate 58 percent of the nation’s gross domestic product.1 The United States has jurisdiction over 3.4 million square miles of ocean, more than the land area of all 50 states combined.
-This vast marine area offers environmental resources and economic opportunities.
-However, coastal communities are also threatened by tsunamis, hurricanes, industrial accidents, and water-borne pathogens.
-A better understanding of our ocean and coastal areas will strengthen our economy and protect our people.
+The United States depends on the oceans and the Great Lakes for food, national security, energy resources, transportation, recreation, and other important needs.
+More than half of the United States population lives in coastal watershed counties that generate 58 percent of the Nation’s gross domestic product.
+Geoscientists provide information about how our planet's coasts, oceans, and seafloor behave now and how they have functioned in the past.
+Geoscientists also conduct research on marine energy and mineral resources, natural hazards, sea level rise, and ocean acidification.
+The United States has jurisdiction over 3.4 million square miles of ocean, almost as big as the land area of all 50 states combined.
+This vast marine area offers environmental resources and economic opportunities; however, coastal communities are threatened by sea-level rise, tsunamis, hurricanes, industrial accidents, and water-borne pathogens, which are already being exacerbated by climate change.
+A better understanding of our ocean and coastal areas will strengthen our economy and save lives.

-To ensure the long-term sustainable use of our ocean and coastal resources:
+To ensure the long-term sustainable use of our oceans, coastal resources, and polar regions:

 Enhance ocean observations.
-The ocean drives global water and weather systems by absorbing, holding, and moving vast amounts of the Earth’s heat, water, and CO2.
+The oceans drive global water and weather systems by absorbing, storing, and moving vast amounts of the Earth’s heat, water, and CO2.
 A resilient nation needs sustained ocean observations from space, from the ocean surface, and at depth.

-Monitor, research, and respond to sea-level rise.
-Sea level is rising at an increasing rate, changing coastal ecosystems and making vital coastal communities vulnerable to erosion and flooding associated with storm surges and high tides.
+Monitor, research, and respond to sea‑level rise.
+Sea levels are rising, and the rate is projected to accelerate under warmer conditions, changing coastal ecosystems and making vital coastal communities vulnerable to erosion and flooding associated with storm surges and high tides.